Ex-Nihilo-0-1/HW-1/README.md

 Accuracy comparison:

-ID3 Decision Tree Accuracy: 47.06%
+ID3 Decision Tree Accuracy: 82.35%
-Random Forest Accuracy: 82.35%
+Random Forest Accuracy: 88.24%

 The comparison between the results of a single decision tree generated by ID3 and the random forest is achieved by using the evaluation function from randomForest class and the test function from the ID3 class.
 Using the predictAll method, a list of predictions is generated using the test set.
-Compared with the actual value from the test set, accuracy is gained for the randomForest prediction.
-Compared with the accuracy of the single decision tree prediction from the ID3, we conclude that the randomForest prediction is more accurate than the ID3 prediction.
+Compared with the actual value from the test set, accuracy is gained slightly for the randomForest prediction.
+Compared with the accuracy of the single decision tree prediction from the ID3, we conclude that the randomForest prediction is more accurate than the ID3 in prediction.